-- All TSS employees driving a personal vehicle on state business are required to have insurance and shall follow the state and local traffic laws. - Any accident or traffic violation that occurs while operating a private vehicle on state business must be reported as soon as possible, but no later than within 24 hours.

-• TSS employees shall not receive mileage reimbursement when using their personal vehicle on state business if a state vehicle is available.
+- All TSS employees driving a personal vehicle on state business must have insurance and follow the state and local traffic laws. - Any accident or traffic violation while operating a private vehicle on state business must be reported as soon as possible, but no later than within 24 hours. - TSS employees shall not receive mileage reimbursement when using their personal vehicle on state business if a state vehicle is available.